Texas Hill Country and Big Bend Led by Red Hill Birding

 Please register for the Shorebirds by Day, Woodcocks by Night field trip here so that we can get a head count and contact you in the event of a date change due to weather conditions.

-This underbirded migrant hotspot was Lake County’s first forest preserve, created in 1961, and features five miles of trails along oak forest and wetlands.
-We’ll be looking for the first wave of landbird migrants – potentially earlier than usual due to climate change.
+This underbirded migrant hotspot was Lake County’s first forest preserve, created in 1961, and features three miles of easy-walking dirt and grass trails along oak forest and wetlands.
+We’ll be looking for the first wave of landbird migrants – potentially arriving earlier than usual due to climate change.

 Directions: From US 41 North, turn east on Rte.
 173. Drive 0.1 miles and turn left (north) into the preserve.
 Park in the first parking lot on your right.